MOARdV/qcSystemGenerator/README.md

   equation so that the zone transitions have a width greater than zero.
 Instead of a discontinuity at each transition, there's a blend between the zones.
 * Significantly change the planetary evaluation.
-There were a number of redundant evaluations, and a number of unused values (computed, but notionally duplicative of other values).
+There were a number of redundant evaluations, and a number of unused values that were computed that were notionally duplicative of other values.
-* Change the planet types.
+* Change the planet type enumerants.
 There wasn't a lot of explanation of the types, although I could infer their intent based on the criteria used to select them.
 * Use random numbers a little bit more - such as adding some variation to albedos.
 * Document the code.
 Documentation was spotty.
 I strived to provide more robust explanations for what